 Core Holdings: Passive, Active, or Direct Index?

 When assembling a "core" investment portfolio—that is, the central chunk of investments that one keeps invested over the long term—many investors prefer to keep things simple by holding a collection of broad index-tracking funds.
-After all, these funds can offer low costs and a track record of steady performance.
+After all, these funds can offer low costs and tend to have a track record of steady performance.

 However, depending on the size of your portfolio, your goals, and your preferences, it can also make sense to complement a collection of passive index investments with some actively managed investments or direct-indexing strategies, with the goal of potentially filling out any gaps that could arise with a passive-only portfolio.